• Use Cases

 Salesforce Integration

-Push engagement and trial context to reps before the trial window closes.
+Push engagement and trial context to reps inside each workspace before the trial window closes.

 Open link